 Flagler Hospital is accredited by the Joint Commission and is recognized for its clinical excellence, patient safety, emergency medicine and more.
 Medicare patients are accepted.
 For military retirees, St. Augustine has a VA outpatient clinic, but the nearest VA hospital is in Gainesville, 65 miles away.

 Summer temperatures are in the 80s and 90s, and winter temperatures are in the 40s, 50s and 60s.
 On average, the area receives 48 inches of rain per year.

 Retirement in St. Augustine does have some drawbacks.
 The two million tourists each year clog restaurants, shops and everything else.
 The crime rate is above the national average.
-Some of this is due to the large tourist population but not all.
-The city is prone to flooding, even during sunny days, and both Hurricane Matthew in 2016 and Hurricane Irma in 2017 caused significant flooding.
+Some of this, but not all, is due to the large tourist population.
+The city is prone to flooding, even during sunny days, and hurricanes Matthew (2016), Irma (2017) and Dorian (2019) caused significant flooding.
 The city is planning for rising seas, though, and has started installing valves to keep seawater from flowing up into storm water drains.
-It is also studying a plan to dredge the city's Maria Sanchez Lake and install a pump station to help prevent future flooding.
+It also plans to dredge the city's Maria Sanchez Lake and install a pump station to help prevent future flooding.

 Recommended as a Retirement Spot?
 Yes, but... | Is Florida Tax-Friendly for Retirement?
 Yes

-St. Augustine is a charming history city, but its higher than average crime rate, sunny day flooding problems and tourists hoardes should be considered if considering retirement here.
+St. Augustine is a charming history city, but its higher than average crime rate, sunny day flooding problems and tourists crowds should be considered if considering retirement here.